foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 > Do not uncomment the ResolutionScale line.
 It enables down-scaling which is a great way to improve performance, but we will discuss it more indepth later on.

 If you would like to change the framerate cap (default is 240FPS), you can do so in the SSEDisplayTweaks.ini as well.
-Once again, I recommend **60** or **75** for the aforementioned reasons.
+Once again, I recommend **60** or **72** for the aforementioned reasons.

 - Scroll down to find the `FramerateLimit=` line and change the value to your desired framerate cap.

-After making all necessary changes, press **CTRL+S** to save them.
+After making all desired changes, press **CTRL+S** to save them.

 Finally, I added `Enabled borderless fullscreen.
 Capped framerate at 60FPS.` in the mod's **Notes** tab.
-Again, make heavy use of that feature in Mod Organizer 2.
+Always make heavy use of that feature in Mod Organizer 2.
 With all the changes and edits a custom setup has, you will not be able to remember everything by heart, and, thanks to the **Notes** tab, you will not have to.

 ![Display Tweaks INI](/Pictures/embers/module-1/display-tweaks-ini.png)